AirBorneo: 2012–2019: Growth and regional connectivity

 Between 2012 and 2017, MASwings continued to solidify its position as a key regional carrier in East Malaysia, with an emphasis on providing air services to underserved rural areas.
 The airline's focus remained on supporting local tourism and connecting remote communities with urban centers, making it an essential part of the region's transport network.

-MASwings’ fleet of ATR 72-500 aircraft expanded, and the airline gradually increased its flight frequency.
+MASwings' fleet of ATR 72-500 aircraft expanded, and the airline gradually increased its flight frequency.
 The airline continued to play a critical role in the BIMP-EAGA initiative, which fostered regional collaboration by improving connectivity between Brunei, Indonesia, Malaysia and the Philippines.

+As part of the second phase of the BIMP-EAGA plan in 2012, the airline considered expanding to three new destinations: Makassar and Balikpapan in Indonesia, and Davao in the Philippines, with flights to Makassar and Davao routed through Tawau.
+Additional proposed routes included Manado in Indonesia, as well as Cebu and Zamboanga in the Philippines.
+In 2014, MASwings announced intentions to reposition itself as a low-cost carrier, with four leased jet aircraft to operate routes from Kota Kinabalu to several Chinese cities.
+However, these proposals were not implemented.

 By 2017, MASwings had earned a reputation as a reliable air service provider to some of the most remote parts of Malaysia and its neighboring countries.
 Despite facing challenges in the international market that led to the closure of most of its international routes, MASwings maintained its core focus on domestic services, particularly in East Malaysia.
 This period saw the airline continuing to operate to destinations like Kota Kinabalu, Kuching, Miri and Labuan, along with its sole international route to Tarakan, Indonesia.

 Between 2018 and 2019, MASwings achieved key milestones that reinforced its role in regional aviation.
 In 2018, the airline was recognized by the Malaysia Book of Records for its exceptional contributions to rural air services.
 It received awards for the "Longest Operating Hours for Rural Air Services" and the "Most Number of Passengers Transported via Rural Air Services," highlighting its important role in East Malaysia's economic and social development.
 These accolades underscored the airline's commitment to connecting remote communities and fostering local growth.

 In 2019, MASwings entered into a new Public Service Obligation (PSO) agreement with the Malaysian government to operate Rural Air Services (RAS) across 40 routes in Sabah and Sarawak until 2024.
 This agreement included an annual subsidy of RM209 million to cover operational costs and maintain connectivity to underserved regions.
 The airline's fleet, comprising ATR 72-500 and DHC-6 Twin Otter aircraft, was well-suited for these short-haul flights to remote destinations.